 The Education Investigation Service (EIS) has a legal responsibility to monitor school attendance on behalf of Dudley Borough Council.
 If a school has a concern about a child's attendance they will refer this to the EIS.
-Our officers will then contact the parents/carers and the child to discuss and help with any difficulties that may be affecting the child's attendance.

 If you are experiencing difficulty with your child’s attendance, behaviour or accessing support to address any additional needs your child has you should always contact your child's school.
 The school will then work with you to try and resolve any difficulties you have and/or identify appropriate levels of support or refer you for additional support services.

 You can also contact the service direct if you are concerned about your child's attendance.

 It can be extremely hard for a pupil to catch up on missed work, regular absence can really disadvantage your child in life.
 Children who miss one day each week from school, are missing out on 20% of their education.

 |Attendance during one school year||Equates to days absent||Which is approximately this many weeks absent||Which means this number of lessons missed|